Sleeping with the Past Tour

 The Sleeping with the Past Tour was a worldwide concert tour by English musician and composer Elton John, in support of his 22nd studio album, Sleeping with the Past.
-The tour included a total of three legs (North America Leg 1, Oceania and North America Leg 2) and a total of 74 shows.
+The tour included a total of three legs (in North America and Oceania) and a total of 74 shows.

-Tour
+Background

 Elton John's album, Sleeping with the Past, received lukewarm reviews when the album was released in 1989.

 Despite the critical judgment of the album, it became his highest-selling studio album in the United Kingdom, being certified 3× Platinum and spawned his first solo number-one hit in his home country.

 During many of these shows, John performed three or four songs from Sleeping with the Past — an unusual move since the new album would not be released until August, and thus audiences were hearing this material for the first time.
 Also new to the production was a two-minute show intro, conceived and recorded by Davey Johnstone and Guy Babylon, which played as the band walked out on to the stage, using an alternate arrangement of "Bennie and the Jets" to introduce the show's first song.
 This technique would be used on several subsequent tours and change depending on what song was chosen as the set opener.